CodeMuz/TechTest2025/php/Part1.md

 In total, all cards combined are worth **13 points**.

-# PHP
+# PHP template code

 - Please complete the code in file src/ScratchcardScore.php
 - Any other files can be created if needed
-- There is one test which currently fails.
-This test needs to pass.
+- There is a single test in tests/ScratchcardTest.php which currently fails.
+Upon coding a solution, this test should pass.
+- Please add any more tests which you think will be useful

+To build the project please use composer:
-Build the project using composer, e.g. composer install
+composer install

 Tests can be run with:
 $ ./vendor/bin/phpunit